 What are the drawbacks of pricing transparency?

-For the consumer, there aren’t many drawbacks to more transparency of pricing.
-Most drawbacks fall on the healthcare providers and their shareholders as for years they have been using an over complicated billing and payment system that results in higher costs for the patients.
+For the consumer, there aren’t many drawbacks to more pricing transparency.
+Most drawbacks fall on the healthcare providers and their shareholders as, for years, they have been using an overcomplicated billing and payment system that results in higher patient costs.

 What does the “price of a medical procedure” mean?

 The price of a medical procedure is the amount that is being charged for the procedure.
-It could be in one of several cost-share formats such as coinsurance, copays, deductibles, and other out-of-pocket costs.
+It could be in several cost-share formats, such as coinsurance, copays, deductibles, and other out-of-pocket costs.

 Is there a downside to price transparency?